MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Get-AzureKeyVaultKey.md

 ### -IncludeVersions
 Indicates that this cmdlet gets all versions of a key.
 The current version of a key is the first one on the list.

-If you specify this parameter you must also specify the *Name* and *VaultName* parameters.
+If you specify this parameter, you must also specify the *Name* and *VaultName* parameters.

 If you do not specify the *IncludeVersions* parameter, this cmdlet gets the current version of the key with the specified *Name*.